StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

 ['MSL', 'GBR', 'Vindija']
 array([170, 182, 2])
 ```
-We can use projection and marginalization along with the `to_file` method to save one, two and three-dimensional versions of the large three-population SFS, so that we don't need to repeat these operations every time we fit a model.
+We can use projection and marginalization to create compact one, two and three-dimensional versions of the large three-population SFS, so that we don't need to repeat these operations every time we fit a model.
+These can be saved to a format readable by `moments` using the `to_file` method.
 ```python
 # marginalize to MSL, project it to 10 diploids and save the result
 sfs_msl = sfs.marginalize([1, 2])